 We recommend you consider participating in an internship/co-op experience at any point during your college career.
 You don't have to wait until your senior year to begin gaining real-world experience.
 Consider working in an area you are interested in to find out more about it as early as your sophomore year.
 For example, perhaps you are interested in becoming an event planner.
 Seek out those opportunities that would allow you to do this such as working as a special events coordinator or alongside a wedding planner.
 This can be an advantage because it can help to confirm a good "fit" with your major and the career you hope to work in.
 Participating in an internship or co-op is also beneficial during your junior and senior years.
 While you learn a great deal in the classroom that learning can also be applied outside in the real world of work..
 Come talk with us in the Career Center about it.
 We always enjoy having a good conversation.

 You might ask yourself what to expect when you get here?
 We can assist you in gaining the tools necessary in searching for an internship/co-op opportunity.
-So, walk in, check us out (The Center for Career and Professional Development, DSU A-230, New Student Annex).
+So, walk in, check us out (Advising and Career Development Center), DSU A-230, New Student Annex).
 If you spend much of your time up the "hill" please don't let that stop you from contacting us.
-You can call us at (270) 745-3095 or e-mail: email@example.com.
+You can call us at (270) 745-3095 or e-mail: firstname.lastname@example.org.